miamoremustachio/Nuselle/la Voie Nerdée/🌰 Kernel.md

-- The core part of an operating system which acts as a bridge between the software and the hardware of a computer
+The core part of an operating system which acts as a bridge between the software and the hardware of a computer

+To provide software communication with the kernel, UNIX-like operating systems use [[POSIX]] standard

 # *Kernel architectures*